On Distributional Discrepancy for Experimental Design with General Assignment Probabilities: OUR RESULTS

-Our theoretical upper bound in Equation \eqref{eqn:thm_algo_upper} may be conservative; therefore, we conduct empirical experiments to compare our algorithm with the GSW algorithm, the Bernoulli design, and other commonly used designs.
-Our simulation results demonstrate that $f_{\BB}(\mathcal{D}_{MWU})$ has the lowest values across \emph{all} assignment probabilities in both synthetic and real-world datasets.
+Our theoretical upper bound in Equation \eqref{eqn:thm_algo_upper} may be conservative.
+To assess its practical performance, we conduct empirical experiments comparing our algorithm with the GSW algorithm, the Bernoulli design, and other commonly used designs.
+Our simulation results show that \( f_{\BB}(\mathcal{D}_{MWU}) \) consistently achieves the lowest values across \emph{all} assignment probabilities in both synthetic and real-world datasets.
+A promising direction for future work is to refine the upper bound in Equation \eqref{eqn:thm_algo_upper} and establish that \( f_{\BB}(\mathcal{D}_{MWU}) \) is smaller than \( O(f(\mathcal{D}_{GSW})) \) rather than the GSW upper bound, as suggested by our empirical findings.

+Our algorithm differs from the SDP relaxation \citep{bhat2020near} and the generalized power method \citep{lu2022synthetic}, which minimize the MSE under different models.
+Since the DDM problem aims to find a \emph{distribution} over all feasible assignments rather than a \emph{single} assignment to minimize the MSE, we can develop a polynomial-time algorithm with stronger theoretical guarantees.

 \paragraph{Estimating the ATE.}

 Building on the framework of \cite{HSSZ19} and our MWU algorithm, we propose the MWU design.
 In this design, the experimenter selects a design parameter \(\phi \in [0,1]\) and an accuracy parameter \(\eps \in (0,1)\).
 The design then constructs an augmented matrix \(\BB\) as specified in Equation \eqref{eqn:mat_B} and runs the MWU algorithm (Algorithm \ref{alg:mwu}) on \(\BB\) with parameter $\eps$ to solve the DDM problem, returning a feasible assignment \(\zz\).